bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 ## Install

 To install BigBlueButton, use [bbb-install.sh](https://github.com/bigbluebutton/bbb-install/blob/v3.0.x-release/bbb-install.sh) script.
 Notice that this command is slightly different than what we recommended in previous versions of BigBlueButton.
-The script now resides on a branch specifying the version of BigBlueButton, but otherwise the name of the script is identical accross different branches.
+The script now resides on a branch specifying the version of BigBlueButton, but otherwise the name of the script is identical across different branches.
 This makes it more maintainable as patches done to the script in one branch can be easily applied to other branches.

 The above link gives detailed information on using the script.
 As an example, passing several arguments to the script you can easily have both BigBlueButton and Greenlight or LTI installed on the same server.
 You could specify if you would like a new certificate to be generated.
 A firewall could be enabled.
 For the most up-to-date information, please refer to the instructions in the script.
 Notice that as of BigBlueButton 2.6 we have retired the API demos.
 We recommend using Greenlight or [API MATE](https://mconf.github.io/api-mate/) instead.